hmrc/income-tax-gift-aid/README.md

 All donations to charity data is retrieved/updated via the downstream system:

 - DES (Data Exchange Service)

+### Upstream services:

+Personal-Income-Tax-Submission-Frontend repository see its [readMe](https://github.com/hmrc/personal-income-tax-submission-frontend/blob/main/README.md) for more.

 ### Gift-aid income source